wombleton/gitlaw-nz/acts/J/Joint Family Homes Act 1964.md

     _applicant_, in relation to any application to settle any land as a joint family home, includes the executor or administrator of a deceased applicant

-    _constitution_, in relation to a company within the meaning of [section 2][32] of the Companies Act 1993, has the same meaning as in that section
+    _constitution_, in relation to a company within the meaning of [section 2][32] of the Companies Act 1993, has the same meaning as in that section; and, in relation to a company within the meaning of section 2 of the Companies Act 1955, means the articles of association of the company

     _flat_ means a part of a building that is used as a separate dwelling; but does not include any right, easement, or appurtenance which is held and enjoyed with the flat